Chhat2206/Retro-Brick-Breaker/README.md

 When loading game, menu should be automatically closed.

-- Loading game changed blocks, speeds up ball velocity & does not progress level
+- Loading game changed blocks, speeds up ball velocity & does not progress level When i minimize my pause menu and open the game back up, it only shows the pause menu and not the entire game

+When running any commands to my buttons, they sometimes will fall into a feedback loop of esc working, then pressing esc again quickly closes it, then repeats over and over when taking anything out of the main menu into functions, it creates a massive butterfly effect throughout the code trying to limit window size broke the pause menu sometimes sounds would not work

+- pause menu would remain in place when game screen was moved. fixed with the below code private static void positionPauseMenuOverGame(Stage primaryStage) {
+  pauseStage.setX(primaryStage.getX() + primaryStage.getWidth() / 3.3 - pauseLayout.getPrefWidth() / 2);
+  pauseStage.setY(primaryStage.getY() + primaryStage.getHeight() / 6 - pauseLayout.getPrefHeight() / 2);
+  }

 - Game engine runs after every life for no reason.
 This makes it so the pause menu is completely broken when the user loses a heart.
 - two threads accessing array at the same time so it gives a concurrent error, that is what breaks the game after lvl 1